-The chemistry major provides a foundation in the sub-disciplines of organic, analytical, physical, and inorganic chemistry.
+The chemistry major provides a foundation in the sub-disciplines of analytical, biological, inorganic, organic and physical chemistry.
 Students may earn either a Bachelor of Science (B.S.) or Bachelor of Arts (B.A.) degree.

 A B.A. in Chemistry with Middle and Secondary Education is also available.